-Grade Requirements: Students must complete a minimum of 131 credit hours for the Bachelor of Science in Chemistry degree.
+Grade Requirements: Students must complete a minimum of 131 credit hours for a Bachelor of Science-Chemistry degree.
 A minimum grade of "C" is required for each Chemistry course counted towards the degree.

-ROTC: Basic ROTC may be taken in the freshman and sophomore years, bit is not countable towards a degree.
+ROTC: Basic ROTC may be taken in the freshman and sophomore years, but is not countable towards a degree.